winqus/RobDroneGo/docs/Sprint C Retrospective.md

 - **Planning of Work**: Most tasks were well planned at start of sprint with description made for all issues.

 ## What Could Be Improved ##
-- **Better Issue Breakdown**: More requirement clarifications with client could be made at the start of the sprint.
+- **Better Requirement Breakdown**: More requirement clarifications with client could be made at the start of the sprint.

 ## Action Items for Next Sprint ##
 - **Ask more from client**: Ask more questions to the client to clarify requirements.